alcantarar/PAC12_IMU_Toolbox/Preprocessing/README.md

 Each university had a preferred method of exporting GRF data from their motion capture software, and this script handles these differences.
 For example, Colorado uses Vicon Nexus and a Treadmetrix treadmill that exports GRF data as a *.CSV file while Oregon uses Motion Analysis Cortex and a Bertec treadmill that exports GRF data as an *.ANC file.
+Inspect `support_fxns/import_baseline_data.m` and `support_fxns/importforces.m` for information on how we handled importing GRF data from different sources.
+Your particular use case may require modification of these functions.

-### Each data collection session will have one matlab structure called `data` with the following hierarchy:
+Each data collection session will have one Matlab variable (structure) called `data` with the following contents:
 - `colDate` (double; format: YYMMDD; date of data collection)
 - ``force`` (nx3; **raw & untrimmed** forces (N) from treadmill [X,Y,Z]:
            +X = runner’s right,